nismaxim82/money-logger-app/README.md

 ### Incomes

-Here you can see all your contributed income.
+Here you can see all your contributed income.<br />
-You can create / edit / delete you incomes here.
+You can create / edit / delete you incomes here.<br />
 Income can be of two types: periodic and fixed one-time.

 ### Sync